The Power of Equations and Custom Metrics

 It is as simple as browsing for the Custom Metric and adding it.

-In the example below we searched for “Q Ago” and then added the custom metric called “EPS 1Q Ago” as a column to our view.
+In the example below we searched for “EPS 1” and then want to add the custom metric called “EPS 1Q Ago” as a column to our view.

 Custom Metrics can be added to any of the views – be it a custom view, a default view, or any views imported from the Investor Library.